togethercomputer/RedPajama-Data/README.md

 ```
 @article{weber2024redpajama,
-  title={RedPajama: an Open Dataset for Training Large Language Models},
+	title   = {RedPajama: an Open Dataset for Training Large Language Models},
-  author={Weber, Maurice and Fu, Daniel and Anthony, Quentin and Oren, Yonatan and Adams, Shane and Alexandrov, Anton and Lyu, Xiaozhong and Nguyen, Huu and Yao, Xiaozhe and Adams, Virginia and others},
+	author  = {Maurice Weber and Daniel Y. Fu and Quentin Anthony and Yonatan Oren and Shane Adams and Anton Alexandrov and Xiaozhong Lyu and Huu Nguyen and Xiaozhe Yao and Virginia Adams and Ben Athiwaratkun and Rahul Chalamala and Kezhen Chen and Max Ryabinin and Tri Dao and Percy Liang and Christopher Ré and Irina Rish and Ce Zhang},
-  journal={arXiv preprint arXiv:2411.12372},
+	journal = {NeurIPS Datasets and Benchmarks Track},
-  year={2024}
+	year    = 2024,
 }
 ```